 Student teachers with a substitute license can substitute in other classes beyond the two-day limit.
 However, substituting done in this capacity cannot count toward student teaching days.
-If student teachers miss assigned student teaching days to substitute teach in another class, the days missed must be made up after the end of student teaching.
+If student teachers miss assigned student teaching days to substitute teach in their assigned classroom, or another classroom in this host school, the days missed must be made up after the end of student teaching.
 All substitution days/times are to be reported to your University Supervisor and the Director of Field Experiences.